nebhale/git-pivotal-tracker-integration/README.md

 Choose story to start:
 ```

-Finally it can be run without specifying anything.
-In this case, it will then offer the first five stories of any type (based on the backlog's order) to choose from.
+Finally the command can be run without specifying anything.
+In this case, it will then offer the first five stories (based on the backlog's order) of any type to choose from.

 ```plain
 $ git start